 I submitted my first short story to Kingdom Pen and realized that theme is indeed essential.
 Theme adds meaning and depth, and if done right, can be incredibly powerful.
 I often neglected to include themes in my stories because I didn’t concentrate on my character’s beliefs or carefully consider POV choices.
 I’ve recently started understanding more about short stories, but only after many painful failures, revisions, and more failures.

 Imbuing short stories with themes doesn’t have to be painful (or mysterious).
-If you pay attention to POV and characters, you can avoid many of the pitfalls I’ve discovered.
+If you pay attention to your characters and POV, you can avoid many of the pitfalls I’ve discovered.

 Make Every Character Count